STAT545-UBC-hw-2018-19/hw04-janehuang1647/assignment_4.md

     ## 10 Armenia    Armenian   hy        <NA>         NA      NA    NA        NA
     ## # ... with 1,927 more rows

-Finally, we can have plottings to better visualise the spread of different languages:
+Finally, we can have plottings to better visualise the numbers of different languages in each continent:

 ``` r
 temp <- inner_join(gapminder, new_data, by = "country") %>%